top of page

 It can scarcely be denied that the supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible, without having to surrender the adequate representation of a single datum of experience.

 In this quote, Einstein implicitly supplies us with four criteria by which we can judge the basic components of a theory of everything, what Einstein is referring to as the supreme goal of all theory.
-His four criteria are, first of all, the basic components should be irreducible.
-Secondly, they should be few.
-Thirdly, they should be simple.
-And finally, these basic components should be representative of all the available data.
+His four criteria are: (i) the basic components should be irreducible; (ii) they should be few; (iii) they should be simple; (iv) they should be representative of all the available data.

 Currently, as it stands, there are two fundamental laws, quantum mechanics and general relativity.
 And the idea is to find a unified theory, to reduce it to even one.
 Einstein is saying, the fewer laws you have, the better your theory of everything is.
 And ideally, a unified theory, where there's only one law that encompasses everything else, would be the ultimate dream and goal.

-So “simple”, the way physicists use the term simple, it's a little different than it's commonly used.
+(iii) Simple: The way physicists use the term simple is a little different than it's commonly used.
 Usually, people think about simple as opposed to complicated.
-That simple is something that's easy to understand, as opposed to something hard to understand.
+Simple refers to something that's easy to understand, as opposed to something hard to understand.

 So for example, E equals mc squared.
 That's not a fundamental law of physics - it's close to it, but it's not a fundamental law.
 But it means energy is equal to mass times the speed of light squared.
 There's only a few different parts there - there's energy, which is equal to mass, and then you have the constant of the speed of light squared.
 As opposed to a law which you might have one unified law, but there might be 20 different terms and different variables which have complicated relationships to each other.